Every state in Australia prohibits driving a car, truck, motorbike, boat or any other vehicle if you’ve consumed too

 Obviously, the real concern for anyone facing a DUI or drug driving charge on the Gold Coast or Brisbane is the length of disqualification they face.
 Actually, all sorts of things impact on the court’s starting point: the level of intoxicant found in the driver’s blood, the type of driving exhibited, the distance over which the vehicle was being driven, the nature and extent of the driver’s traffic history, etc.

-Some lawyers simply accept all of this as being proven without testing it.
-But at McMillan Criminal Law our experience allows us to find flaws in these matters.
+Some drink and driving lawyers simply accept all of this as being proven without testing it.
+But at McMillan Criminal Law, our experience allows us to find flaws in these matters.
 For example, if a driver’s traffic history contains a drink-driving entry on it within the last 5 years, the potential disqualification period jumps significantly.
 But, if the police do not treat that traffic history in accordance with the law prior to the sentence, a careful advocate can ask the court to effectively disregard it.
 That single act can save a driver many months of disqualification.
 It is something this firm considers in every drink or drug driving matter.

 In some cases that may involve a very careful calculation of the time that elapsed between the act of driving and the request made of the driver to provide a specimen of breath or blood.
 Or, in other matters, it could involve demonstrating that the officer who operated the breath analysis device was the same as that which initially required the driver to provide a specimen of breath.
 These types of unusual investigations can reveal errors that afford drivers a defence to a drink or drug driving charge.

 Of course, this firm also prepares and provides all of the common drink driving services such as work licence applications, removal of disqualification periods, and lifting of suspensions.

 What if I've been caught driving under the influence of drugs and need a drug driving lawyer?